soheeparklee/soheeparklee.github.io/_posts/2024-9-1-n-reliableconnection.md

 - **only** retransmit lost/corrupt packet
 - sending process continues even after frame is discovered to be lost/corrput
-- 🆚 GBN: does not retransmit `size of window` packets
+- 🆚 GBN: Different from GBN, SR does not retransmit `size of window` packets

 <img width="387" alt="Screenshot 2024-09-01 at 22 05 33" src="https://github.com/user-attachments/assets/4ab10474-8985-4a7f-926c-4758182bf9b0">